Pokemon-PythonRed/Pokemon-PythonRed/README.md

-## Pokémon PythonRed
+## Pokémon PythonRed Version

 ### Important Notes:

 * This is _not_ a perfect recreation of Pokémon Red; it's a custom story that takes place in the fictional Kanto region.

-Summary: **_Don’t Judge_!**

 ### To Play:

 First, ensure you have `Python` installed.
-If not, you can find the installer [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
+If not, you can find the latest installer [here](https://www.python.org/downloads/ "Python Latest").
 Tick the box that says `Add Python to PATH` during installation.

-However, if you are using a work/school computer and are not an administrator, you don't need to tick `py launcher`, as IDLE (what you're installing) is the same thing anyway.
+However, if you are using a work/school computer and are not an administrator, you don't need to tick `py launcher`, which requires Administrator privileges to install.
+This is because Python IDLE (what you're installing) is the same thing anyway.

 This also installs `pip` which is required in the next step.

-Open Command Prompt and _individually_ run any any below commands to install dependencies:
+Open Command Prompt and _individually_ run any below commands to install dependencies:

 `pip install playsound`

-When that's all done, to download the game, please see [Releases](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases)!
+When that's all done, to download the game, please download the latest (top) [Release](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases)!

-For contributions and feature requests, please see [Issues](https://github.com/TurnipGuy30/Pokemon-PythonRed/issues)!
+For contributions and feature requests, please create an [Issue](https://github.com/TurnipGuy30/Pokemon-PythonRed/issues)!

 ## SPOILERS PAST THE POKÉ BALL!
+###### (scrolling past is not recommended if you have never played Pokémon Red)
 ![SPOILER ALERT!](https://tse2.mm.bing.net/th/id/OIP.VHV4L97MJfgNd5DMRep1oQHaHZ?w=201&h=200&c=7&o=5&dpr=1.5&pid=1.7)

+<br><br><br><br>

 ### Progress: